 If you have a loving, stable home and solid parenting skills, you can become a foster parent.
 You can be single or married and it doesn't matter whether you have children of your own.
 People who work outside the home can also be foster parents.
 There are some specific requirements you must meet.
 You must:

 2) Have enough room (and beds) in your home for a foster child to sleep and keep his or her

-3) Have a home that can meet basic fire, safety and sanitary standards.
+3) Have a home that can meet fire, safety and sanitary standards.

-5) Be able to pass a criminal background check and have no substantiated record of abusing or
+6) Be able to pass a criminal background check and have no substantiated record of abusing or neglecting children.

 Children who require out-of-home care generally come under the jurisdiction of the juvenile court.
 The juvenile dependency process involves a series of hearings and case reviews which may result in foster care placement, including placement with relatives.